-At the Lipson Cancer Institute Cancer Registry, team members State Cancer Registry (NYSCR) and the National Cancer work diligently with physicians and the Cancer Committee to Database (NCDB), allowing for comparison of our patient data maintain accreditation as an Academic Comprehensive Cancer with other hospitals, and helping to establish national patterns Program by the American College of Surgeons (ACS). of patient care and survival.
-Registry data is used in many areas:
+At the Lipson Cancer Institute Cancer Registry, team members shared with the New York State Cancer Registry (NYSCR) work diligently with physicians and the Cancer Committee to and the National Cancer Database (NCDB), allowing our maintain accreditation as an Academic Comprehensive Cancer patient data to be compared with other hospitals, and helping Program by the American College of Surgeons (ACS). to establish national patterns of patient care and survival.
+Registry data can be utilized in many areas: